 The X server libraries depend on the operating system installed on your local machine.
 If you're using Mac OS X, you shouldn't need to do anything -- the required libraries are already installed!
 (In the off-chance that they aren't, you will want to install XCode from your system discs.)
 If you're using Linux, there's also a good chance the relevant libraries have been installed.
 For example, the popular desktop managers such as GNOME and KDE rely on X; if you're using them, you're using X also.
 Windows, on the other hand, will require a specialized X Window Server such as Xming.
+(For additional information on installing Xming, see the external article, Getting Started With Xming.)
 Installing an X server on your local machine is beyond the scope of this article, but once this step is completed, there's only one thing left to do...

 Running a graphical program is not much different from running any other tool on the command-line.
 The only real difference is in how you connect (and that difference is small):

 Notice the "-X" switch?
 That tells SSH to allow X forwarding so that the X client on your Cloud Server may connect to the X server on the local machine.
 Once inside, let's test out the xterm application we installed:

 Voila!
 An xterm window appears on the local machine, nicely integrated with our own desktop.
 You've just tunneled X over SSH, and can now easily run graphical applications on your Cloud Server without a desktop manager.
 Now go explore the possibilities!